github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 octokit.request("GET /repos/{owner}/{repo}/issues", owner: "github", repo: "docs", per_page: 2)
 ```

 The `request` method automatically passes the `Accept: application/vnd.github+json` header.
-To pass additional headers or a different `Accept` header, add a `headers` option to the hash passed as a second argument.
+To pass additional headers or a different `Accept` header, add a `headers` option to the hash that is passed as a second argument.
 The value of the `headers` option is a hash with the header names as keys and header values as values.
 For example, to send a `content-type` header with a value of `text/plain`:

 ```ruby copy
 octokit.request("POST /markdown/raw", text: "Hello **world**", headers: { "content-type" => "text/plain" })